8 Success Stories to Inspire Your Employer Branding Strategy

 Key takeaways: Twitter turns the stale careers page idea on its head through transparent content that anticipates job seekers’ questions.
 This type of employer branding strategy demystifies the company’s structure and provides clear, accessible information about their goals, vision, and values, appealing to busy job seekers looking to quickly assess culture and job opportunities.

 8. Johnson & Johnson and General Motors: Employee Stories

 Like GE, Johnson & Johnson and General Motors both understand that stories shared by real employees can be some of the most compelling reasons to join a company.

 Johnson & Johnson’s Careers website not only highlights employees’ career paths, but does so in a visually interesting and easily digestible way.
 Similarly, General Motors humanizes its brand and relates to candidates through its Our Employees video series, in which employees share their day-to-day tasks, discuss their professional growth and explain their work to help candidates imagine themselves working there.

 Key takeaways: Like Microsoft and GE, Johnson & Johnson and GM are established companies that have learned to compete with the Snapchats of the world.
 These stories are a great way of showing off their people and what they’ve accomplished.
 Plus, these stories give interested candidates a taste of what they could accomplish on the job.

 Is Your Employer Branding Strategy Working?

 Storytelling is a big part of establishing your brand place in the market, but what good is branding if you’re not fully leveraging the benefits?
-You could be missing out on market share or potential recruitment.
-If you’re looking to boost your branding efforts, Monster is here to help.
-We have unique insights into marketing strategies that work and expert tips when it comes to recruiting, hiring and managing your workforce.
-Find out how you can get free access to these resources, and more, today.
+If you’re looking to fine-tune your branding to potential employees, Monster is here to help.
+Start telling your company’s story today with our effective expert branding strategies.